Arclight (Marvel Comics): Fictional character biography

 The terrorist Superia plots to conquer the world, hoping to dominate men and sterilize all other women.
 To help her overthrow society, she recruits an army of women warriors, including Arclight.
-After learned that there exists a possible future where Earth is ruled by women overlords called Femizons, Superia names her own present-day army "the Femizons".
+After learning that there exists a possible future where Earth is ruled by women overlords called Femizons, Superia names her own present-day army the Femizons.
 Her efforts are thwarted by a collection of fighters led by Captain America.
 Although Superia later creates a new, smaller group of Femizons, Arclight does not join them.
 Instead, she works alongside the Marauders again, often capturing mutant test subjects or fighting heroes such as Cable, all at the command of Mister Sinister.

 The Marauders attack the powerful mutant Nate Grey, who uses his telepathy to cause Arclight to kill her teammate Blockbuster.
-Nate Grey then causes the Marauder called Riptide to kill Arclight.
+Nate Grey then causes the Marauder Riptide to kill Arclight.
 All are later resurrected by Sinister's clone farm.

 Due to the event called M-Day, most of Earth's mutants lose their X-gene and the mutant abilities it granted.
 It is determined that only 198 mutants retain their X-gene, with Arclight being one of them.
 For a time, she takes refuge at the X-Men's home, the school that is nicknamed "the X-Mansion".
 Later on, Arclight leaves, eventually joining the New Marauders team that includes former X-Men members.
 This team fights the X-Men and other heroes in the crossover "X-Men: Messiah Complex".
 During this crossover, Arclight joins a battle on Muir Island and is seriously injured by Wolfsbane.
 She is later seen having recovered (or having been cloned again), only to be defeated by Rockslide.
 Arclight later rejoins the Marauders when the team is briefly reorganized under the leadership of Da'o Coy Manh, the half-sister of Karma.

 Deciding they are long overdue for vengeance in the name of the Morlocks their predecessors killed, Magneto hunts down and kills these clones, including Arclight.
 After tracking a group of remaining clones that have yet to be activated, Magneto decides instead to alter their personalities to obey his own commands in the future.
 Magneto later unleashes his loyal Marauder clones against S.H.I.E.L.D., using them as a distraction while he destroys much of the organization's collected data on mutants.
 Magneto and his Marauders then retreat and go separate ways.
 Eventually, Mister Sinister forms a new team of Marauders.

 The Marauders later reform with Scalphunter, Arclight, Harpoon, Blockbuster, Vertigo, and Malice.
 The X-Men confronts this group, accusing them of committing a second Morlock Massacre.
 The Marauders deny this charge, but the X-Man Chamber burns them alive with his psionic flames.
 As he burns, Harpoon impales Chamber in the back, killing him.
-The Marauders are later seen again without injury, indicating they were once again cloned by Sinister.
+The Marauders are later seen without injury, indicating they were once again cloned by Sinister.